camunda/camunda-docs/docs/product-manuals/tasklist/deployment/api-client.md

 }
 ```

-An example with *curl*:
+See the following example with *curl*:

 ```shell
 curl -X POST --header 'content-type: application/json' --data '{"client_id": "<client-id>", "client_secret":"<client-secret>","audience":"<audience>","grant_type":"client_credentials"}' https://<authorization server url>
 ```

-If the authorization is successful, the authorization server sends back the access token, when it expires, scope and type:
+If the authorization is successful, the authorization server sends back the access token, when it expires, scope, and type:

 ````json
 {